w3c/wot/plugfest/2018-bundang/preparation-intel.md

 This table is not 100% complete, as it does not describe all the services running on the gateways or cloud servers, yet.

-To augment the table below, here is an architectural drawing:
+To augment the table below, here is an architectural drawing.
+The arrows are colored as follows: red - insecure HTTP/TCP; green - secure HTTPS/TLS (encrypted, authenticated), blue - CoAP/UDP (currently insecure).

 ![Intel WoT Plugfest - Architecture](images/Intel_Architecture_Bundang.svg)

 Devices being brought to plugfest: